Saturday, January 28, 2012

 Arizona or Bust

 Well, it was an interesting year...the one I spent in Sugarhouse, UT.
-The relationship with the guy I was dating didn't work out and life in that house turned horribly sour.
+The relationship with the guy I was dating didn't work out and life in that house turned pretty sour.
 Things got especially difficult toward the later part of 2011 and I only made it through by staying busy at work and with the love and encouragement of some very special friends.

 Foremost among them was my biker friend.
 He and I met and became friends years ago but our friendship took off last summer as we ventured out every Saturday morning to ride up East Canyon and shoot pistols and swim off the shores of East Canyon Reservoir.
 We'd often stop at a bar and grill somewhere and eat and chat for hours.
 I also ended up joining a flag football league with him and played football twice every week for the whole of the summer.
 What a life-saver that all was.
 So much fun and at such a needed time.